coderofsalvation/express-logio/README.md

 cpu, memory and http-requests are logged automatically.
 The difference between port 6689 and 6688 can be read  in the [log.io docs](https://npmjs.com/log.io)

-> NOTE: Parse-server users: see parse-server section
+> NOTE: Parse-server users: see parse-server section below

 ## Install